Black box testing for the enterprise

 beSTORM includes an automated engine that can parse through textual data, recognize multiple forms of data encoding, as well as decode XML structures:

-For those protocols that cannot be automatically analyzed beSTORM includes a graphical interface that can be used to easily support your proprietary protocols:
+For proprietary or custom protocols beSTORM includes a graphical interface that can be used to automatically learn and then test any protocol:

 beSTORM includes an advanced debugging and stack tracing engine that can not only discover potential coding issues, but also shows the stack trace that brought you to the specific coding issue: